stoftot/40k-Roster-Master/Documentation/Data layout/DataDescreption.md

 ## Datasheets_keywords.csv
 Has the information on what keywords wich models on a datasheet has, both regular and faction.

-datasheet_id: the id of the datasheet, connected to the datasheet tabel
+datasheet_id: the id of the datasheet, refferencing the datasheet tabel
 keyword: the keyword
 model: what models on the datasheet a keyword is applicable for.
 ![alt text](image-6.png)